Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Density of states (DOS) for AM

-Then, we turn on $t_{2}$ while, $t_{1}$ is switched off.
-In the presence of a finite $t_{2}$, we see in Fig.~\ref{fig:dos}(c) that there is no explicit spin-splitting except the asymmetry in the spin-dependent DOS.
-By increasing $t_{2}$ in Fig.~\ref{fig:dos}(d), we find that the DOS is marginally modified, with the absence of spin-splitting.
-To find the simultaneous effects of both the AM parameters on the DOS, we refer to Fig.~\ref{fig:dos}(e)-(f).
+Then, we turn on $t_{2}$ while $t_{1}$ is switched off.
+In the presence of a finite $t_{2}$, we see in Fig.~\ref{fig:dos}(c) that there is no explicit spin splitting except the asymmetry in the spin-dependent DOS.
+By increasing $t_{2}$ in Fig.~\ref{fig:dos}(d), we find that the DOS is marginally modified, with the absence of spin splitting.
+To find the simultaneous effects of both the AM parameters on the DOS, we refer to Figs.~\ref{fig:dos}(e)-~\ref{fig:dos}(f).
 Presence of both finite $t_{1}$ and $t_{2}$ simultaneously, convey a rotated AM-SC interface.
-Hence, by comparing Fig.~\ref{fig:dos}(a) and Fig.~\ref{fig:dos}(e), we find that the spin-split effect is modified at finite $t_{2}$ and the peak height is reduced.
+Hence, by comparing Figs.~\ref{fig:dos}(a) and~\ref{fig:dos}(e), we find that the spin-split effect is modified at finite $t_{2}$ and the peak height is reduced.
 For the specific spin component at a constant energy, the peak height is dominated by $t_{2}$.
 In Fig.~\ref{fig:dos}(f), we increase $t_{1}$ for the same value of $t_{2}$ as mentioned in Fig.~\ref{fig:dos}(e).
 For strong $t_{1}$, the explicit difference in the up- and down-spin peaks becomes prominent even in presence of finite $t_{2}$.

-Therefore, by studying the behavior of DOS of the bulk AM, we conclude that the spin-splitting of an AM is almost solely controlled by $t_{1}$ wheras, the shifting of peaks along the energy scale is controlled by $t_{2}$.
+Therefore, by studying the behavior of DOS of the bulk AM, we conclude that the spin splitting of an AM is almost solely controlled by $t_{1}$ wheras the shifting of peaks along the energy scale is controlled by $t_{2}$.
 We also find that with the change in the chemical potential $\mu$, the DOS moves away from the SC gap $\Delta$ (not shown here).